Fontys School of Fine and Performing Arts: History

 The Conservatorium in Tilburg was established in 1918 by Hendrik Moller under the RK Leergangen, a Catholic educational institution.
 Originally a private music school for children and amateurs, it grew into a more formal institution under the leadership of pianist and organist Willem van Kalmthout.
 In 1929, it moved into a building in the Bosscheweg, an area now part of Tivolistraat.
 In 1954, it became an independent institution under the Stitchting Brabants Conservatorium en Muziekschool.
 Under director Willem Goedhard, the Conservatoire, now known as Brabants Conservatorium, obtained formal recognition from the government.
 The school grew as Goedhard managed to attract several talented teachers from the Eastern Bloc.

 In 1971, the Brabants Conservatorium moved to the former monastery on the Kampenbaan, known as the Cenakel, together with the Dansacademie.
 Under the leadership of Andries Clement, who became director in 1975, the conservatoire grew to over 500 students.
 In 1984, it returned under the umbrella of the RK Leergangen, which in 1991 merged with other institutions into the Stichting Hoger Onderwijs Zuid-Nederland, known from 1996 as Fontys Hogescholen.

-As the facilities at the Cenakel were deemed unsuitable for the rising student numbers, in 1996 the Fontys Conservatorium moved, together with the Dansacademie, into the so-called Kunstkluster, a new building designed by Jo Coenen on the Bischop Zwijsenstraat.
+As the facilities at the Cenakel were deemed unsuitable for the rising student numbers, in 1996 the Fontys Conservatorium moved, together with the Dansacademie, into the so-called Kunstkluster, a new building designed by Jo Coenen on the Bisschop Zwijsenstraat.
 In 2005, they were joined by the Rockacademie, Academie voor Theater, Beeldende Vorming and Architectuur en stedebow to bring all sectors of the Fontys School of Fine and Performing Arts under the same roof.
 In 2017, the Conservatorium changed names to Academy of Music and Performing Arts (AMPA), coinciding with the switch to offering courses fully taught in English.

 The Rockacademie was established in 1999 by Bertus Borgers and Gerard Boontje as an independent institution and it was originally located in the Veemarktkwartier, near the pop music venue 013, before moving to the 'Kunstkluster' in 2005.